 There are many reasons why.
 Here are some of the most important reasons why you should not add your child to the home deed.

 Adding your child to the home deed means you are opening yourself up to their liability.
 Co-owning any property with other people means you are as strong as your weakest link.
 Let’s face it.
 Most children are our weakest links.
 They can drive and get into a car accident and get sued.
-They can run up their credit card bills and declare bankruptcy.
+Or your child can run up their credit card bills and declare bankruptcy.
 They can get married and then get a divorce.
-They can be a doctor and be accused of malpractice.
+If they become doctor, they may be accused of malpractice.
 They can run a business and owe a debt.
 You get the point!

 By adding your child to the home, your home can be taken away from you in the lawsuit faced by your child.
 It’s too high a risk to take a chance.